 Nominal size: the manufacturer’s listed frame dimension, which often differs from the real usable space.

 Because building inspectors assess net clear opening, homeowners and remodelers must ensure the installed unit meets that measurement rather than relying solely on catalog dimensions.
+For further guidance on the exact window options and egress-compliant solutions, visit our Egress Window Services page.

 When Are Egress Windows Required?